bryan-hoang/dnd-notes/docs/current/tidebreaker/sessions.md

   - e.g., How phoenixes resurrect, compared to similar beings such as elementals.
   - Argent is named br~~i~~yan (according to a prof he met)
-- Bran tells Dwite about a sighting of Gulthias trees north of Glenrock, in Kalroden
+- Bran tells Dwite about a sighting of Gulthias trees north of Glennroch, in Kalroden
-  - Krellen's (competitor) shipment of farming tools from Whiteridge to Glenrock needs to not get there
+  - Krellen's (competitor) shipment of farming tools from Whiteridge to Glennroch needs to not get there
 - Argent sells the rest of the wine at market value
 - A&D plan on selling the emerald
   - After haggling with Bran, 460 GP